zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 You will be able to:

 * Describe statistical modeling with simple regression
-* Explain simple linear regression analysis as solving for straight line equation: $y=mx+c$
+* Explain simple linear regression analysis as solving for straight-line equation: $y=mx+c$
 * Calculate the slope and y-intercept given a set of data points
 * Calculate a regression line based on calculated slope and intercept
 * Predict a target value for a previously unseen input feature, based on model coefficients